Imago

 ADVERTISEMENT

 Each Big Ten school would get a massive payout, with top brands like Ohio State and Michigan receiving slightly more than smaller programs.
 The deal would also extend the Big Ten’s Grant of Rights through 2046, locking in the schools and preventing future breakaways to other leagues.
-The UC pension fund would take a 10% stake but wouldn’t have any control over decisions, leaving power with the conference.
+The UC pension fund would take a 10% stake but no control over decisions, leaving power with the conference.
 Leaders believe this move would bring much-needed stability and help struggling schools manage rising costs and debts while keeping pace with SEC programs.

 Still, not everyone is on board.
 Michigan and Ohio State have shown skepticism about letting outside investors buy into the conference.
-Some politicians have also voiced concern.
+Some politicians have also voiced concern that it would break the entire system.
 U.S. Senator Maria Cantwell criticized the idea of turning public resources into profit and warned that the deal could invite government review.
 She even sent letters to Big Ten presidents, saying such partnerships could threaten the schools’ tax-exempt status.
-Despite these warnings, support for the plan is growing fast, and if it passes, it could completely reshape how college sports conferences handle money and power in the future.

 ADVERTISEMENT